DiscordGIR/Bloo/README.md

 # this is optional if you want logging to be sent to a Discord webhook
 LOGGING_WEBHOOK_URL=""

-# this is optional, for /sabbath commmand
+# this is optional, for /sabbath command
 AARON_ROLE=123

 # used for automatically uploading tweak lists to paste.ee